 Fears, doubts, and all that jazz.

-I’m Not an Experienced Traveler
+I’m Not an Experienced Traveller

-The truth is it’s been five years since I traveled anywhere outside Canada or the US.
+The truth is it’s been five years since I travelled anywhere outside Canada or the US.
 Even my last trip outside Canada/US was to go to my cousin’s wedding in Cancun, Mexico.
 It was a fun trip, but a resort vacation isn’t the type of travel that resonates with me.
 The only other time I’ve gone on a trip to somewhere outside North America was when I went to Europe.
-I spent a few days in London, and then I went on a very quick group tour of Western Europe (11 countries in 9 days).
+I spent a few days in London, and then I went on a quick group tour of Western Europe (11 countries in 9 days).
 That was in 2008.

-This trip will be the first time, ever, in my life, where I’ll be traveling entirely on my own to countries where I don’t speak the language, or know anyone.
+This trip will be the first time, ever, in my life, where I’ll be travelling entirely on my own to countries where I don’t speak the language, or know anyone.
 It’s the first time where I’ll be in a foreign country (aside from the US) without friends or family or a tour guide or anyone else.